Product

 Market trends

-In response to an unrelenting pressure to evolve, most marketing strategies actually end up following the newest popular trends, and in so doing, obsolesce much faster.
+In response to an unrelenting pressure to evolve, most marketing strategies actually end up following the newest popular trends, and in doing so, obsolesce much faster.

-Social media turned into the new medium of choice for casting a wide net.
+Social media turned into the new medium of choice for casting a wide net in the 2010s.
 Wide net campaigning on Facebook and equivalent platforms resulted in two things: advertisements weren’t customized enough to effectively hook leads, and everyone was seeing ads aimed at everyone else.
 The total platform swamp encouraged users to skip past all paid content on their feeds, so even if an ad came along showcasing a product they could really benefit from, it wouldn’t grab their attention.

 LinkedIn connect requests took the marketing world by storm a few years ago, until users became so annoyed by the resulting blend of organic and paid connections that the platform itself started imposing heavy restrictions on how many connection requests an account could make in a week.

-Most recently, we found ourselves back on social media, but this time, sending direct messages to a narrower pool of potential leads.
+Most recently, we find ourselves back on social media, but this time, with a rise in focus on crafting thought-leadership content and sending direct messages to a narrower pool of potential leads.
 For this to be effective, DMs required quite a high touch approach that didn’t always see ROI in the long run.

 How do you remain a step ahead of the game?